joshday/OnlineStats.jl/docs/src/weights.md

 # Weight

-`Series` is parameterized by a `Weight` type that controls the influence new observations.
+Many `OnlineStat`s are parameterized by a `Weight` that controls the influence of new observations.
+If the `OnlineStat` is capable of calculating the same result as a corresponding offline estimator, it will have a keyword argument `weight`.
+If the `OnlineStat` uses stochastic approximation, it will have a keyword argument `rate`.

 Consider how weights affect the influence of the next observation on an online mean ``\theta^{(t)}``, as many `OnlineStat`s use updates of this form.
 A larger weight  ``\gamma_t`` puts higher influence on the new observation ``x_t``: